 Basic data protection requirements

 Any personal information you store on computers or in paper files must only be accessible by people with permission to see it.
 You cannot pass it to other organisations unless you have permission or a just cause, such as giving staff details to a payroll bureau.
 The transfer of personal data to others for any kind of processing must also be governed by a contract.

 "I would recommend you seek advice from an expert," advises Driscoll.
 "But there are some things you can do yourself, such as set up passwords for each computer user in your firm, and password-protect files that contain sensitive information."

-Paper files are also covered by the DPA and should be kept under lock and key or stored securely off site.
+Paper files are also covered by the GDPR and should be kept under lock and key or stored securely off site.
 You should also make sure your staff know they must not discuss information about customers with people who are not allowed to access it.

 Staff and customers' data rights

 Staff, too, are allowed to view their personal files, including documents relating to disciplinary matters.
 You are not allowed to pass information about an employee to anyone unless you have their consent.
-If either customers or staff feel you are in breach of the Act, they can complain to the ICO.
+If either customers or staff feel you are in breach of the GDPR, they can complain to the ICO.